-1.1.1.
+Thisconcerns 1.1.1.
 1.1.2.
-The unit of certification manages the administrative documents relating to environmental, social and other legal issuesthat are relevant to compliance with RSPO criteria, which should be available to relevant stakeholders as appropriate, in appropriate languages and forms to allow their understanding and effective participation in decision-making.
-The unit of certification should define the disclosure procedure according to the context of its area of influence.
+The unit of certification manages the administrative documents relating to environmental, social and legalissues that are relevant to compliance with RSPO Criteria, , which should be available to relevant stakeholders as appropriate, in appropriate languages and forms to allow their understanding and effective participation in decision-making.
+The unit of certification must define the disclosure procedure according to the context of its area of influence.

-Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including a policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorised by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, and programmes for community education and health.
+Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including a policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorised by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, and programs for education and health in the communities.

-- 1.1.3 Information requests from relevant stakeholders and their responses are documented. - 1.1.4 The unit of certification should define, document, disclose and implement the consultation and communication procedure to relevant stakeholders
+- 1.1.3 Information requests from relevant stakeholders and their responses are documented. - 1.1.4 The unit of certification must define, document, disclose and implement the consultation and communication procedure to relevant stakeholders